silverstripeltd/silverstripe-forager/docs/en/02_configuration.md

         - SilverStripe\Assets\Image
 ```

-This will result in Images and Folders not being included while indexing files
+This will result in Images and Folders not being included while indexing files.
+This occurs in the `canIndexInSearch` extension hook.

+More information can be found in the [Customising More](08_customising_more.md)

 # see below for per-class options